prominenceai/deepstream-services-library/docs/overview.md

 4. RTSP Server Sink
 5. Fake Sink

-Overlay and Window Sinks have settable dimensions, width and height in pixels, and X and Y directional offsets that can be updated after creation.
+Overlay and Window Sinks have settable dimensions: width and height in pixels, and X and Y directional offsets that can be updated after creation.

-File Sinks support three codec formats, H.264, H.265 and MPEG-4, with two media container formats, MP4 and MKV.
+File Sinks support three codec formats: H.264, H.265 and MPEG-4, with two media container formats: MP4 and MKV.

 RTSP Sinks create RTSP servers - H.264 or H.265 - that are configured when the Pipeline is called to Play.
 The server is started and attached to the Main Loop context once [dsl_main_loop_run](#dsl-main-loop-functions) is called.
 Once started, the server can accept connections based on the Sink's unique name and settings provided on creation.
-Using the below for example,
+The below for example,

 ```Python
 retval = dsl_sink_rtsp_new('my-rtsp-sink', 8050, 554, DSL_CODEC_H265, 200000, 0)